-- Characterizing a kind girl: She gently knelt down and stretched out her hand to help her friend return to her feet after her friend fell on the field.
+- Characterizing a kind girl: She gently knelt down and stretched out her hand to help her friend return to her feet after she fell on the field.

-- Characterizing a rich man: He chortled heartily before deeply puffing on his high end Cuban cigar, briefly glancing at his Rolex.
-He announced his driver would arrive at any moment, then tossed back the rest of his high end scotch.
+- Characterizing a rich man: He chortled heartily before deeply puffing on his Cuban cigar, briefly glancing at his Rolex.
+He announced his driver would arrive any moment, then tossed back the rest of his whiskey.

 - Characterizing a gruff man: "Look here," he said.
 "I'm not about to take guff from anyone.
 I've been around the block a few times, and I'm no one's doormat.
-I don't care who you are, where you're from, I don't want to hear what you have to say."
+I don't care who you are or where you're from.
+I don't want to hear what you have to say."

-- Characterizing an action woman: She twisted her fingers in her hands and bit her lip.
-He leg jiggled quickly and her eyes darted from side to side.
+- Characterizing someone anxious: She twisted her fingers in her hands and bit her lip.
+Her leg jiggled quickly, and her eyes darted from side to side.

-- Characterizing an embarrassed person: He dropped his eyes toward the floor and his face burned crimson.
-His shoulders hunched over and he pursed his lips, clearly attempting to fight back tears.
+- Characterizing an embarrassed man: He dropped his eyes toward the floor, and his face burned crimson red.
+His shoulders hunched over, and he pursed his lips, clearly attempting to fight back tears.

-- Characterizing someone who is apologetic: Her eyes pleaded with him to understand what she was explaining, her breath slow in frequency, but intense with each inhale.
-Her downturned lips revealed the shame she had for what she had done.
+- Characterizing someone apologetic: Her eyes pleaded with him to understand what she was trying to say, her breath slow in frequency but intense with each inhale.
+Her quivering mouth revealed the shame she had for what she had done.

-- Characterizing someone who is stingy: Crinkling his brow and wrinkling his nose, Bill screwed up his mouth when he saw the check for dinner.
-Clearly displeased with the cost of his eggs, bacon, doughnuts, and coffee, he yanked open his wallet, tossed one dollar haphazardly on the table for tip, and went to the counter to pay for the meal.
+- Characterizing someone stingy: Crinkling his brow and wrinkling his nose, Bill cringed when he saw the check for dinner.
+Clearly displeased with the cost of his eggs, bacon, doughnuts, and coffee, he yanked open his wallet, tossed a dollar haphazardly on the table for tip, and went to the counter to pay for the meal.

-- Characterizing someone who is messy: She answered the door in a hurry, still putting her earrings in and telling me to come in for a moment.
-I entered what looked like an abandoned war zone with clothes and shoes scattered across the floor, dirty plates with crusty tomato sauce and hardened fettucini noodles dusted with old crumbs of buttered bread piled on the table, and magazines piled haphazardly on every spare surface.
+- Characterizing someone messy: She answered the door in a hurry, putting her earrings on while telling me to come in for a moment.
+I entered what looked like an abandoned war zone.
+Clothes and shoes were scattered across the floor.
+Dirty plates with hardened fettuccine noodles were piled on the table while magazines were spread haphazardly across the floor.

-- Characterizing someone who is thankful: She couldn't stop telling him how much she appreciated the small loan he was giving her to get to the next paycheck.
-Hugs, cheek kisses, and an offer to make dinner for him ensued, her gratitude oozing from her with every word and motion.
+- Characterizing someone thankful: She couldn't stop telling him how much she appreciated the small loan he was giving her.
+Hugs, cheek kisses, and an offer to make dinner ensued, with gratitude oozing from her every word and motion.

-- Characterizing someone who is inconsiderate: After he arrived about 25 minutes late for the date, he proceeded to honk the horn from his car, forcing me to traverse alone the 15 ice covered concrete steps of my building in my fanciest shoes I had donned for our date.
+- Characterizing someone inconsiderate: After he arrived 25 minutes late for the date, he proceeded to honk the horn from his car, forcing me to scamper across the ice-covered steps in my stilettos.

-- Characterizing someone who is skillful: He pulled the arrow back on the bow until it would go no further.
-When it left his hand, it glided through the air and perfectly into the center of the target.
+- Characterizing someone skillful: He pulled the arrow back on the bow until it would go no further.
+When it left his hand, the arrow glided gracefully through the air and into the center of the target.